 The first step is to prevent soap scum is to prevent it from forming in the first place.
 Here are a few tips:

-The talc and paraffin in bar soap is what gets left behind on your tile and glass shower doors.
-When it mixes with minerals in your water along with dirt, body oils, sloughed off skin and bacteria soap scum is formed.
+The talc and paraffin in bar soap are what get left behind on your tile and glass shower doors.
+When it mixes with minerals in your water along with dirt, body oils, sloughed-off skin, and bacterial soap scum is formed.

 Keep a squeegee in your shower and simply squeegee the door after every shower.